 &lt;img src="https://txt.felipe.cloud/images/local-ai.gif" alt="local ai">&lt;p>We&amp;rsquo;ve all been there: hitting rate limits on OpenAI&amp;rsquo;s API, worrying about sensitive code being uploaded to some distant server, or trying to code on a plane with spotty Wi-Fi.
 What if you could run powerful AI models right on your laptop, completely offline?&lt;/p>

 &lt;p>Ollama lets you run large language models locally with minimal setup.
-No cloud accounts, no API keys, no usage limits.&lt;/p></description></item><item><title>The Mythical Man Month in Consulting</title><link>https://txt.felipe.cloud/posts/09-mythical-man-month/</link><pubDate>Thu, 06 Mar 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/09-mythical-man-month/</guid><description>&lt;h3 id="why-adding-more-people-to-a-late-project-makes-it-later">Why Adding More People to a Late Project Makes It Later&lt;/h3>
+No cloud accounts, no API keys, no usage limits.&lt;/p></description></item><item><title>The Mythical Man Month in Consulting</title><link>https://txt.felipe.cloud/posts/09-mythical-man-month/</link><pubDate>Thu, 06 Mar 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/09-mythical-man-month/</guid><description>&lt;h3 id="why-adding-more-people-to-a-late-project-makes-it-later">Why adding more people to a late project makes it later&lt;/h3>

-&lt;img src="https://txt.felipe.cloud/images/jake.gif" alt="mythical man month">&lt;p>&amp;ldquo;Adding manpower to a late software project makes it later.&amp;rdquo; This counterintuitive statement, known as Brooks&amp;rsquo; Law, comes from Fred Brooks&amp;rsquo; seminal book &amp;ldquo;The Mythical Man Month,&amp;rdquo; published in 1975.
-Despite being nearly 50 years old, this principle remains painfully relevant in today&amp;rsquo;s consulting projects.&lt;/p>
+&lt;img src="https://txt.felipe.cloud/images/jake.gif" alt="mythical man month">&lt;p>&amp;ldquo;Adding manpower to a late software project makes it later.&amp;rdquo; Brooks&amp;rsquo; Law, from Fred Brooks&amp;rsquo; 1975 book &amp;ldquo;The Mythical Man Month.&amp;rdquo; The book is nearly 50 years old and still describes exactly what I watch happen on consulting projects.&lt;/p>

-&lt;p>As a consultant, I&amp;rsquo;ve witnessed this scenario play out repeatedly: a project falls behind schedule, and the immediate reaction is to add more people to &amp;ldquo;catch up.&amp;rdquo; What follows is almost always a disaster.&lt;/p></description></item><item><title>SAM CLI: Serverless Made Simple (or million lines terraform?)</title><link>https://txt.felipe.cloud/posts/08-sam-cli/</link><pubDate>Wed, 26 Feb 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/08-sam-cli/</guid><description>&lt;h3 id="still-deploying-lambda-functions-by-hand">Still deploying Lambda functions by hand?&lt;/h3>
+&lt;p>As a consultant, I&amp;rsquo;ve seen this play out more times than I can count.
+A project falls behind, the client panics, and someone decides the solution is more people.
+What follows is almost always a mess.&lt;/p></description></item><item><title>SAM CLI: Serverless Made Simple (or million lines terraform?)</title><link>https://txt.felipe.cloud/posts/08-sam-cli/</link><pubDate>Wed, 26 Feb 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/08-sam-cli/</guid><description>&lt;h3 id="still-deploying-lambda-functions-by-hand">Still deploying Lambda functions by hand?&lt;/h3>

 &lt;img src="https://txt.felipe.cloud/images/bbq-sim.gif" alt="meme">&lt;p>We&amp;rsquo;ve all been there: manually zipping code, uploading to S3, configuring triggers, setting up API Gateway&amp;hellip; it&amp;rsquo;s enough to make you question if serverless is actually worth it.
 Or worse, writing hundreds of lines of Terraform just to deploy a simple function.&lt;/p>